filexy/thesemicolon/README.md

 <H3>The Semicolon</H3>

-This repository contains the Ipython Notebooks to the Data Analytics youtube tutorials on The Semicolon.
+This repository contains the Ipython Notebooks to the Data Analytics
-The youtube link for the tutorials :https://www.youtube.com/c/thesemicolon

 The following Ipython notebooks are available on this repository.